-3.3.4 Channel Drop Structures
+3.4.4 Channel Drop Strutures

-- 1. Sloping channel drops are permitted and are required to have a maximum slope of 4:1.
-Vertical channel drops are not permitted. - 2.
-The flow velocities in the channel upstream and downstream of the drop structure need to satisfy the permissible velocities allowed for channels (Table 3.10).
-The velocities shall be checked for flows produced by the streambank protection and flood mitigation frequency events. - 3.
-An apron shall be constructed immediately upstream of the chute or stilling basin to protect against the increasing velocities and turbulence which result as the water approaches the drop structure.
+- Sloping channel drops are permitted and are required to have a maximum slope of 4:1.
+Vertical channel drops are not permitted. - The flow velocities in the channel upstream and downstream of the drop structure need to satisfy the permissible velocities allowed for channels (Table 3.10).
+The velocities shall be checked for flows produced by the streambank protection and flood mitigation frequency events. - An apron shall be constructed immediately upstream of the chute or stilling basin to protect against the increasing velocities and turbulence which result as the water approaches the drop structure.
 The apron shall extend at least five (5) feet upstream of the point where flow becomes supercritical.
-In no case shall the length of the upstream apron be less than ten (10') feet. - 4.
-An apron shall be constructed immediately downstream of the chute or stilling basin to protect against erosion due to the occurrence of the hydraulic jump.
-The apron shall extend a minimum of ten (10') feet beyond the anticipated location of the jump. - 5.
-The design of drop structures is based on the height of the drop, the normal depths upstream and downstream of the drop structure and discharge. - 6.
-When used, channel drop structures shall be located near bridges or culverts, as directed by the City Engineer or his designee. - 7.
-The location of the hydraulic jump should be determined based on the upstream and downstream flow depths and channel slopes. - 8.
-The length of the hydraulic jump should be calculated to determine the length of the downstream apron required to prevent erosion.
+In no case shall the length of the upstream apron be less than ten (10') feet. - An apron shall be constructed immediately downstream of the chute or stilling basin to protect against erosion due to the occurrence of the hydraulic jump.
+The apron shall extend a minimum of ten (10') feet beyond the anticipated location of the jump. - The design of drop structures is based on the height of the drop, the normal depths upstream and downstream of the drop structure and discharge. - When used, channel drop structures shall be located near bridges or culverts, as directed by the City Engineer. - The location of the hydraulic jump should be determined based on the upstream and downstream flow depths and channel slopes. - The length of the hydraulic jump should be calculated to determine the length of the downstream apron required to prevent erosion.

-3.3.5 Maintenance Access
+3.4.5 Maintenance Access